History of the nude in art: Vanguardism

-In France, the so-called School of Paris was formed, a heterodox group of artists who worked in the interwar period, linked to various artistic styles such as post-impressionism, expressionism, cubism and surrealism.
-One of its main exponents was Amedeo Modigliani, an artist of bohemian life, immersed in sex, drugs and alcohol.
-He received a classical training, where he was influenced by Mannerism and the Venetian school.
-In 1902 he studied at the Scuola Libera di Nuodo in Florence, dedicated especially to the nude.
+In France, the so-called School of Paris was formed, a heterodox group of artists who worked in the interwar period, linked to various artistic styles such as post-impressionism, expressionism, cubism, and surrealism.
+One of its main exponents was Amedeo Modigliani, an artist of bohemian life, immersed in sex, drugs, and alcohol.
+He received classical training, influenced by Mannerism and the Venetian school.
+In 1902, he studied at the Scuola Libera di Nuodo in Florence, dedicated especially to the nude.
 In his works he strongly emphasized the outline, with fluid lines, heirs of the modernist arabesque, while the space was formed by juxtaposition of color planes, with elongated figures inspired by the Italian masters of the Cinquecento.
 Among his works are: Painful Nude (1908), Seated Nude (1910), Caryatid (1913–1914), Red Nude (1917), Nude Sitting on a Divan (1917), Nude with Necklace (1917), Nude Lying on a Blue Cushion (1917), Nude Lying on Her Back (1917), Reclining Nude (1919), etc.

 Other members of the School of Paris were: Marc Chagall, who made works of a dreamlike character, close to a certain surrealism, distorting reality at his whim, in scenes that are in an unreal space, outside the rules of perspective or scale, in a world where he evokes his childhood memories, mixed with the world of dreams, music and poetry: Nude over Vitebsk (1933), To my wife (1933), White Crucifixion (1938).
 Georges Rouault was initially linked to symbolism (Stella matutina, 1895) and Fauvism, but his moral themes—centered on religion—and his dark colors brought him closer to expressionism.
-His most emblematic works are those of female nudes, which have a bitter and unpleasant air, with languid and whitish figures (Odaliscas, 1907).
-Between 1903 and 1904 he executed several paintings of naked prostitutes where he recreates the depravity of their trade, reflecting in a horrendous way the materiality of the flesh, stripped of any ideal or moral component, with a sense of denunciation of the decadence of society coming from his neo-Catholic ideology, in an expressionist style of quick strokes and basic lines.
+His most emblematic works are those of female nudes, which have a bitter, unpleasant air, with languid, whitish figures (Odaliscas, 1907).
+Between 1903 and 1904, he executed several paintings of naked prostitutes where he recreates the depravity of their trade, reflecting the materiality of the flesh horrendously, stripped of any ideal or moral component, with a sense of denunciation of the decadence of society coming from his neo-Catholic ideology, in an expressionist style of quick strokes and basic lines.
 His works are: Nude in the Mirror (1906), Young Woman (1906) and Autumn (1936).
 Jules Pascin expressed in his work the rootlessness and alienation of the exiled, as well as the sexual obsessions that marked him since his adolescence.
 He had a delicate technique, with a finely suggested line and a color of iridescent tones, showing in his nudes a languid and evanescent air, with a certain Degasian influence: Manolita (1929).
 We should also remember Marcel Gromaire, author of nudes of sensual and vigorous forms, with a predominance of ocher and yellow colors (Nude with an Oriental Tapestry, 1926; Blond Nude, 1926; Nude with Coat, 1929); and Tsuguharu Foujita, who made a synthesis of the Japanese and Western traditions, with precise graphics and a glossy finish, as if it were lacquer (The Salon of Montparnasse, 1928).